We can plan for all kinds of scenarios as HR advisors.

 Weather is such a tricky one.

 While many of us are, for the most part, delighted to see such a long stint of sunshine, blue sky and balmy heat, it does have its implications for the workplace.

-Bearing in mind we’re set to see this unusual run of hot days continue for some time yet, here’s a few of the features and factors you’ll be wanting to take into account if you’re an employer.
+Bearing in mind we’re set to see this unusual run of hot days continue for some time yet, here are a few of the features and factors you’ll be wanting to take into account if you’re an employer.

 THONGS AND SARONGS